-Yet the information the answers to these questions deliver is essential to growth in the tech industry, and worth a few minutes of internal fuss and discomfort.
+The information the answers to these questions deliver is essential to growth in the tech industry, and worth a few minutes of internal fuss and discomfort.

 Aponte and seven other mentors reveal the questions they’re eager to answer, and explain why these questions need to be asked.

-“That’s only part of professional success,” said Aponte.
+“That’s only part of professional success,” Aponte said.
 “People would be much better served focusing on the behaviors and attitudes they need to demonstrate in order to be successful.”

-He offers two reasons for mentees not asking about soft skills: Early career tech professionals might not understand how to get to where they want to go, and what it takes to get there, and it can be uncomfortable to hear what behaviors might be standing in the way of success.
+One reason for mentees not asking about soft skills: Early career tech professionals might not understand how to get to where they want to go and what it takes to get there, Aponte noted.
+It can be uncomfortable to hear what behaviors might be standing in the way of success.

 “You realize that there is significant overlap between ‘work you’ and ‘personal you,’ and working on things like accountability, integrity, and problem solving are useful in all aspects of your life,” Aponte said.

 Eric Tang, co-founder of Livepeer, a decentralized video streaming network built on the Ethereum blockchain, has been mentoring other entrepreneurs and Livepeer employees for about six or seven years.
 He rarely, if ever, is asked about his failures.
 He understands why.
-Talk of failure can bring up unpleasant memories, make a mentor vulnerable, or even embarrass a mentor.
+Talk of failure can bring up unpleasant memories, make a mentor vulnerable or even embarrass a mentor.

 “It might feel awkward, but learning from other people’s failures is sometimes more important than learning from success,” he said.

 If you’re curious about your mentor’s failures, first ask permission to ask about them, then ask.
 “Knowing how your mentor has navigated failures is valuable, for background and for mentees who will inevitably face challenges of their own,” Tang said.

 “We work in a complicated business, with a lot of pressure,” he said, adding that he mentors every employee at Epic.

 “It’s important to admit mistakes and tackle them as a team,” he said.
 “I try to lead by example by offering up challenges I’ve had in the past and how I worked with my colleagues to overcome them.”

-When she meets with a mentee, Julie Novack cheerfully answers what she calls “check the box” questions, such as how she found her co-founder, John Haro, and how she raised $11 million for Partyslate, an online platform that helps people find event-planning professionals, vendors and advice for all types of parties.
+When she meets with a mentee, Novack cheerfully answers what she calls “check the box” questions, such as how she found her co-founder, John Haro, and how she raised $11 million for PartySlate, an online platform that helps people find event-planning professionals, vendors and advice for all types of parties.

 She’d ask mentees if their addressable market is big enough, who the competition is, what the moat is, what the network effect is, and other topics likely to surface in a pitch meeting.
 “Those meaty business questions are the best questions to have,” Novack said.
 “And you don’t have to worry about looking bad in front of me because I’m not a potential investor.”